AstraZeneca Supplier Page

 - Wherever possible, suppliers should submit invoices electronically – by the Ariba Supplier Network (ASN - only available in some countries) or by email.
 Invoices sent in paper format may take longer to process.

 - Emailed invoices should be sent to the central invoice reception address where these facilities exist.
 Details of the email addresses, as well as helpdesk contact details, can be found here.
-Where there are questions on which details should be used, suppliers should request clarification from their AZ contact.
+Where there are questions on which details should be used, suppliers should request clarification from their AstraZeneca contact.

 Electronic Transactions via Ariba Network